Skip to Content

 Craving more cruise inspiration?

-Scenic Cruises | Hop on over to our review of Scenic, and discover the historic riches of Normandy on a deluxe Seine River cruise.
+Scenic Cruises: Hop on over to our review of Scenic, and discover the historic riches of Normandy on a deluxe Seine River cruise.

-Viking Ocean Cruises | In our Viking Star review, we dish on why Viking Star was named the “world’s best ship” – and why Viking’s cruise experience is such a pleasure.
+Viking Ocean Cruises: In our Viking Star review, we dish on why Viking Star was named the “world’s best ship” – and why Viking’s cruise experience is such a pleasure.

 Our top travel tips and resources

-Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one.
-(We especially like their flexible cancellation policy!)
+Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
+We especially like Booking’s flexible cancellation policy!

 Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).

-Tours: For the best local food, walking and other guided tours plus skip-the-line tickets to attractions, check out GetYourGuide and Viator.
+Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

 Car rental: Renting a car is often one of the best ways to explore off the beaten path.
 Discover Cars searches car rental companies so you get the best rates.